pymor/pymor/docs/source/technical_overview.rst

 and pyMOR is necessary: |VectorArrays| can merely hold handles to data in the solver's memory or some on-disk database.
 Where possible, we favour, however, a deep integration of the solver with pyMOR by linking the solver code as a Python extension module.
-This allows Python to directly access the solvers data structures which can be used to quickly add features to the high-dimensional code without any recompilation.
+This allows Python to directly access the solver's data structures which can be used to quickly add features to the high-dimensional code without any recompilation.
 A minimal example for such an integration using `pybindgen <https://code.google.com/p/pybindgen>`_ can be found in the